outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

     1. UNetbootin;
     2. Universal USB Installer;
     3. *diskpart* terminal command;
     4. Just copy the ISO contents into a FAT32 format USB stick;
+    4. Use `dd` command.
     5. Ubuntu disk creater.
 3. Boot with the USB stick into the default KDE desktop environment.
 There will be screen ask for user name `gentoo`'s password for loggin.
 Just wait for a while.
 It will automatically log into the system.
     1. The very first thing is to connect to WIFI or Ethernet through networkmanager.